Virginia Garcia Newberg Wellness Center

 Culturally-informed health and wellness center

-Virginia Garcia Memorial Health Center’s (VGMHC) Newberg Wellness Center project is a renovation and addition to an existing building expanding the health, dental, and wellness services they’re able to provide to the community.
-Scott Edwards Architecture collaborated closely with VGMHC to create a design that considers the surrounding commercial and retail neighborhood and the program requirements and delivers culturally appropriate healthcare to their primary demographic, the Latinx community.
+Virginia Garcia Memorial Health Center’s (VGMHC) Newberg Wellness Center project is a renovation and addition to an existing building, expanding the health, dental, and wellness services they’re able to provide to the community.
+Scott Edwards Architecture collaborated closely with VGMHC to develop a design that responds to staff and patient input, the program requirements, and supports the delivery of culturally appropriate healthcare to their primary demographic, the Latinx community.
 The design concept is inspired by a mid-century Mexican modern aesthetic, pairing simple forms in saturated color with traditional materials like stone, stucco, and heavy timber.
-The experience of patients and staff is prioritized in the functionality of the floorplan, with ample natural light and access to outdoor spaces, and a comfortable interior guided by trauma-informed design principles that promote well-being in the healthcare environment.
+The experience of patients and staff is prioritized in functionality and flexibility, ample natural light and access to outdoor spaces, a comfortable interior guided by trauma-informed design principles, and sustainability strategies, all measures that promote well-being in the healthcare environment.

 Client